Gazebo vs. Pergola? Which is Better and Why?

 Aesthetic Differences

-• Gazebo: Gazebos often have a classic, ornate design that complements traditional gardens and Victorian-style landscapes.
-They add charm and elegance, making them a focal point in any outdoor setting.
+• Gazebo: Often has a classic, ornate style that complements traditional gardens and Victorian aesthetics, creating a charming and elegant focal point in the yard.

 Functional Differences